-Of course the castle looked much different in the middle ages than it does now and I dare say more beautiful today.
+Of course, the castle looked different in the middle ages.
+And I dare say more beautiful today.
 In former times, the only way to attack the castle was by ramming a large wooden log through the castle doors.
-So naturally all the trees around the castle were cut down to discourage such an activity.

 The most famous room of the castle, the Gothic Room, which at one point would have been the main entrance room of the castle.
 (Picture knights and ladies in waiting, instead of a bunch of travel bloggers.)

 Related Reading: Catalonia Spain: Why You Need To Experience Adventure Here

 Castell de Montsoriu is rich in legends and wild creatures.
 There are quite a few, each of which adds a little whimsy to this already beautiful castle.

 One legend has it that 3 snakes lived in one of the castle caves.
 They protected a precious diamond which one of the snakes kept in its mouth.

 There are a few legends that surround the nights of San Juan, which is usually celebrated on the 23rd and 24th of June every year by some Catalan countries in the region.
 One of the legends says that on the eve of San Juan a lady can be seen standing on one of the castle towers holding a lit candle in one hand and a hunting horn in the other waiting for a gentleman on a flaming horse to carry her away.